kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/02-managing-and-verifying-your-business-account/articles/11-receiving-payments-for-indian-businesses/content.md

+# Managing and verifying your business account
-# Receiving payments for Indian businesses
+## Receiving payments for Indian businesses
 Your international clients can send money to your Indian business using your **account details** with Wise.

 ## What are account details?